WBAA: Sale to Metropolitan Indianapolis Public Media

 In July 2021, Purdue University announced plans to transfer WBAA management to Metropolitan Indianapolis Public Media (MIPM), the owner of WFYI radio and television in Indianapolis, pending approval by the Purdue board of trustees and subsequently by the FCC.
 In February 2022, the deal was filed with the FCC; the stations would be sold to MIPM along with a $500,000 commitment over two years for initial operating costs, while MIPM would give Purdue $700,000 in underwriting announcements over a 10-year period and $300,000 in paid student internships to Purdue students as well as nominal lease fees for WBAA's studios and transmission facilities.
 Integration with the WFYI stations would come in the form of some WBAA programs being broadcast to WFYI listeners as well as WBAA members gaining access to PBS Passport from WFYI TV.
 The sale was finalized on June 30, 2022.

 On October 22, 2025, MIPM announced WBAA's NPR news and talk lineup would be simulcast full-time over WBAA-FM starting on November 3.
 In turn, WBAA-FM's classical programming will move to WBAA-HD2 and simulcast on low-power translator W290CM (which heretofore simulcast the AM) displacing the HD2's jazz format to WBAA-HD3.

 Programming

 WBAA and WBAA-FM currently carries a service of news and talk programs, with such key shows as Morning Edition, All Things Considered, and Marketplace, as well as the BBC World Service in overnight hours.

-WBAA-FM offers a service of classical music primarily consisting of programming from Classical Music Indy, Performance Today, and other music shows.
+WBAA-FM's HD2 subchannel offers a service of classical music primarily consisting of programming from Classical Music Indy, Performance Today, and other music shows.

 WBAA-FM's HD3 subchannel airs jazz music from the PubJazz service as well as a Saturday night block of several specialty shows.